-20. The PAME Secretariat, in consultation with the Shipping Expert Group Co-Chairs, will invite participants by letter to each annual meeting.
+20. The PAME Secretariat, in consultation with the Forum Chairperson and the Shipping Expert Group Co-Chairs, will invite participants by letter to each annual Forum meeting.

 21. The Forum intends to review and update the web portal content at each Forum meeting.